banteg/brownie-safe/docs/signing.rst

     Enter the private key you wish to add:

     # Import a .json keystore
-    brownie accounts import ape keystore.json
+    $ brownie accounts import ape keystore.json

-Gnosis Safe API won't accept a transaction without signatures unless you are `a delegate`_.
-Local account is the default signing option when you send a transaction.
-ApeSafe will prompt you for an account and Brownie will prompt you for a password.
+Ape Safe will prompt you for an account (unless supplied as an argument) and Brownie will prompt you for a password.

-You can also explicitly sign a transaction with a specific account to skip the first prompt:

 .. code-block:: python

+    >>> safe.sign_transaction(safe_tx)
+    signer (ape, safe): ape
+    Enter password for "ape":

     >>> safe.sign_transaction(safe_tx, 'ape')
+    Enter password for "ape":

 If you prefer to manage accounts outside Brownie, e.g. use a seed phrase, you can pass a ``LocalAccount`` instance: